 My E-Star rating, May of 2007 came in at an energy conserving value of 26.
 In January 2010, after upgrading the entire home with "Dense Pack Cellulouse, the rating is HERS E-STAR = 23 due to even less air leakage.

 A Zero rating (out of 500) is considered a net-zero home.
-By comparison, many new "energy efficient" homes by commercial builders are rated between 50 to 90 and loosely built older homes may rate at 180 -200.
-An energy efficient home has very low monthly energy bills allowing the owner a greater portion of their monthly income to go towards the mortgage payment.
+By comparison, many new "energy efficient" homes by commercial builders are rated between 50 to 90 and loosely built older homes may rate at 180 - 200.
+An energy efficient home has very low or no monthly energy bills saving the owner a greater portion of their monthly income to go towards the mortgage payment or luxury.
 See the E-Star certificate in the "Pictures of ~" tab.

 In 1982, this Home's "SOLAR READY" features included: